-In this section, you'll see a complete list of the three type of feeds.
+In this section, you'll see a complete list of the three types of Feeds.

-- Your Feed (home icon).
-This feed displays posts from all the groups you're a member of.
+Your Personal Feed (home icon).
+This Feed displays Posts from all the Groups you're a member of.
 It's the easiest way to keep up with a curated list of information that is important to you.

 To customize the content.